Trong-Tra/OnChain-CheckIn/README.md

 ## Security Considerations

 -   Network Security: Ensure that you deploy the contract on a secure Ethereum network.
-So far this contract has been tested on Sepolia!
+So far this contract has been tested on ETH-Sepolia and Polygon Amoy!
 -   Thorough Testing: Review and test the contract thoroughly to identify and mitigate potential security risks.
 -   Contact for Support: If there are any uncertainties or issues, don’t hesitate to reach out!
 <hr>